cornmonger/cornmonger.fish/README.md

-# evecli
+# eat-thy-eve
- Command line interface utility for EVE Online
+Utility for EVE Online by cornmonger and friends